Do Go On - 163 - WW2 Badass Audie Murphy

 Yeah.

-So it was said to be made into a film.
+So it was set to be made into a film.

 It was going to be directed by Jesse Hibbs.

-And what he was initially reluctant to play himself,
+And he was initially reluctant to play himself,

 but he eventually agreed.